Swansea Vale Railway: Before the railway

 The South Wales coalfield extends to the sea at Swansea, and therefore was immediately accessible to shipping at a time, before the nineteenth century, when land transport was limited to what pack animals could carry on their backs.

 At that time the extraction of copper in Cornwall became an important industry, and as a great deal of coal is required to smelt copper, it became the practice to bring the copper to Swansea by ship and smelt it there.

 This specific sector of the metal industry became so dominant that Swansea was given the nickname Copperopolis.
 The works engaged in this industry were located on the banks of the River Tawe at first, but the construction of the Swansea Canal, opened in 1798, and the development of railways enabled allied metal industries to operate, and to be located further from water transport terminals.

 Anthracite coal of high quality was available around Llansamlet, and an early wooden wagonway was built from there to a wharf on the River Tawe by George Kirkhouse; it was operational sometime after 1750.
 John Scott acquired control of mines on the Gwernllwynchwth Estate and after 1812 built a tram road from there to Foxhole, on the Tawe near its mouth.

 In 1834 the Benson family purchased land at the Tyrllandwr Estate and as Swansea harbour developed this gave the family, led by Starling Benson, considerable wharfage land, encouraging the business of shipping coal.
 The needed transport and in 1839 they commissioned George Bush to survey for a railway.
 The west bank of the Tawe was heavily developed at this time and his scheme was on the east bank to Abercrave.
 Public notice was given in 1840 of the intention to build this railway, but in fact it lapsed, probably due to opposition from the Duke of Beaufort.

 Nevertheless, Benson and his partners repaired and modernised the 1812 tramroad and made some extension to it over land in their possession, thus not needing Parliamentary authorisation.

 Transition to a railway

 In 1845 the partners transferred their interest to a joint stock company, and in 1846 the tramroad was formally purchased.
 The name "Swansea Vale Railway" was first used at this time.
 This appears to mark the change from operating as a tramroad to being a railway.

 South Wales Railway

-The South Wales Railway was authorised in 1845 to build a broad gauge railway from near Gloucester to Milford Haven, connecting South Wales with the Great Western Railway network to London.
+The South Wales Railway (SWR) was authorised in 1845 to build a broad gauge railway from near Gloucester to Milford Haven, connecting South Wales with the Great Western Railway (GWR) network to London.
 Its route intersected the route of the Swansea Vale Railway.